 Our provision expense for the year ended December 31, 2016 included replenishment of a \$5.4 million single charge-off related to a nonaccrual loan acquired from Metropolitan National Bank.
 The loan was charged down to the appraised liquidation value of the collateral and the charged-off amount was added back to the allowance for loan losses during the year, resulting in the increase in provision.
-The provision expense for the year also included replenishment of a \$2 million charge-off related to potential customer fraud on an agricultural loan, which carried a pass rating and for which recovery is unknown.
+The provision expense for 2016 also included replenishment of a \$2.0 million charge-off related to potential customer fraud on an agricultural loan, which carried a pass rating.

-Finally, a \$626,000 provision was recorded during the year ended December 31, 2016 as a result of a shortage in our credit mark on certain purchased credit impaired loans.
+Finally, a \$1.9 million provision was recorded during the year ended December 31, 2017 as a result of a decrease in expected cash flows from our required ongoing evaluation of credit marks on certain purchased credit impaired loans.
 See Allowance for Loan Losses section for additional information.